FreeRADIUS/freeradius-server/scripts/docker/README.md

 $ docker run --name my-radius -d freeradius/freeradius-server
 ```

-However, the server will need to be configured, as the image
-contains only the default FreeRADIUS configuration.
-A minimally
+The image contains only the default FreeRADIUS configuration which
+has no users, and accepts test clients on 127.0.0.1.
+In order to
+use it in production, you will need to add clients to the
-required configuration will include a `clients.conf` and "users" file.
+`clients.conf` file, and users to the "users" file in
+`mods-config/files/authorize`.

 ## Defining the configuration